 You can get ground cinnamon at any grocery shop, and if you have enough, it will be easy to sprinkle it around the area sparingly.
-Try to be as thorough as possible while sprinkling the cinnamon to keep the bees at bay.
+However, try to be as thorough as possible while sprinkling the cinnamon to keep the bees at bay.

-This is a fantastic method that should keep bees away from the region for a time.
-Of course, the cinnamon will wash away with time, and you will need to sprinkle more cinnamon to maintain the desired results.
+This fantastic method should keep bees away from the region for a time.
+But, of course, the cinnamon will wash away with time, and you will need to sprinkle more cinnamon to maintain the desired results.

 The good news is that cinnamon is affordable, and you’ll be able to buy a lot of it to serve as a bee repellent.
 Overall, this is a good quick fix for any bee problems you may be having on or near your patio deck.